-Even in label printing, there are a large number of technical terms that may not always be immediately understandable.
+In label printing, there are a large number of technical terms that may not always be immediately understandable.
 Below you will find a collection of these terms together with explanations.
 For example, terms relating to the structure of print data and the production sequence of your labels are explained in detail.

 Adhesive labels are self-adhesive labels on rolls.
 Adhesive (roll) labels are suitable for various applications in almost all branches of industry, whether it be the beverage, food or cosmetics industry.
 Adhesive labels are universally applicable and can be easily processed.

+Euroscale is the short form for the European colour scale for offset printing.
 The CMYK colour model forms the basis for four-colour printing.
 Cyan, magenta and yellow form the three colour components, supported by the “key plate” black.
 For more information click here.

 Doublehit means to apply the colours black or white twice during the printing process to increase opacity.
 In this way you can achieve a particularly brilliant white or deep black.